 Wind for Schools Pilot Project Results

 In 2006, the Wind Powering America team based at the National Renewable Energy Laboratory (NREL) launched a pilot project in Colorado to develop the Wind for Schools project model.
 The pilot project identified the key elements of a successful Wind for Schools project.
-This page summarizes these elements, as well as lessons learned that can be helpful for others planning Wind for Schools turbine installations.
+This page summarizes these elements.
+Although the Wind for Schools project ended on September 30, 2013, these lessons learned can be helpful for others planning school turbine installations.

 Identify a Champion